Applications for 2023 closed in January

 Association of Fundraising Professionals Silicon Valley Chapter (AFP SV)

-The Association of Fundraising Professionals Silicon Valley Chapter (AFP SV) was founded thirty-three years ago to serve the needs of the Silicon Valley fundraising community, including professional fundraisers, nonprofit leaders, board members, and volunteers.
-In addition to providing a high level of fundraising training, our Chapter’s programs and services support capacity building, increased impact, and mission delivery for all non-profits in our region.
+The Association of Fundraising Professionals Silicon Valley Chapter (AFPSVC) was founded thirty-three years ago to serve the needs of the Silicon Valley fundraising community, including professional fundraisers, nonprofit leaders, board members, and volunteers.
+Since its founding, our Chapter has greatly increased and expanded our professional training offerings, including monthly luncheons, fundraising school, mentoring programs, Silicon Valley Philanthropy Day, and a host of other educational opportunities that have had an enormously positive impact on the fundraising profession and the overall Silicon Valley community.
+In addition to providing a high level of fundraising training, our Chapters programs and services support capacity building, increased impact, and mission delivery for all non-profits in our region.

-Despite the rich diversity in Silicon Valley, we have observed that the Chapter’s current membership is largely white, female, and more established in the profession, and we are missing the voices and experiences of young professionals of color (African American, Latino, Hispanic, Asian), and those working in smaller and/or emerging nonprofits.
+Despite the rich diversity in Silicon Valley, we have also observed that the Chapter’s current membership is largely white, female, and more established in the profession, and we are missing the voices and experiences of young professionals of color (African-American, Latinx, Hispanic, Asian), LGBTQ+ and fundraisers from other underrepresented communities.

 Proposed Program and Participants

-- 10 chapter luncheon workshops on a variety of topics;
+- 8 Chapter Luncheon Workshops on a variety of topics

-- Fundraising School, a two-day program presented by the Sanford School of Philanthropy;
+- Fundraising Academy, a two day program previously presented by Sanford School of Philanthropy

-In addition to all of the training benefits, fellows will have opportunities to network, meet leaders in the fundraising and philanthropic sector, and participate in leadership opportunities while building fundraising capacity and increasing mission impact.
-Please see the attached application to apply and for instructions for submission.
-The application deadline for 2019 is December 31, 2018 with fellows announced the first week of January.
-Questions?
-Please email Julia Zarcone, VP of IDEA AFP SV at email@example.com.
+In addition to all of the training benefits, fellows would have opportunities to network, meet leaders in the fundraising and philanthropic sector, and participate in leadership opportunities while they build fundraising capacity and increase mission impact.

 IDEA FELLOWSHIP SPONSORS and CONTRIBUTORS:

 Avnish and Madhu Aggarwal